RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Proposed Method

 \subsection{Interactive Transformer for Fusion of Radar and LiDAR in BEV}

 In the pursuit of enhancing the performance of sensor fusion in autonomous driving systems, we propose a novel approach that transcends the conventional method of simply concatenating features from each sensor.
-The traditional approach, while straightforward, is inherently limited in its ability to effectively weigh the features from each sensor.
-To address this limitation, we have designed an innovative interactive transformer-based BEV Fusion block.
-This block leverages modifications to the standard transformer, as described in \cite{self_attention}, to fuse data from the two sensor branches more effectively.
-Figure \ref{Interactive Transformer Fusion Approaches} provides a visual representation of two distinct fusion logics that we have developed.
+The standard transformer \cite{self_attention} based traditional approach, while straightforward, is inherently limited in its ability to effectively weigh the features from each sensor.
+To this end, we have designed an innovative interactive transformer-based BEV Fusion block, to fuse data from the two sensor branches more effectively.

-The first approach \emph{Direct Interactive Transformer for BEV Fusion}, depicted in Fig. \ref{Interactive Transformer Fusion Approaches}(a), employs a direct interactive BEV fusion.
-This method utilizes one sensor branch feature map as the query and the other as the key and value.
+The first approach \emph{Direct Transformer for BEV Fusion}, depicted in Fig. \ref{Interactive Transformer Fusion Approaches}(a), employs a plain transformer BEV fusion as a basic method.
+This method utilizes radar branch feature map as the query and LiDAR feature map as the key and value.
 The weight matrix is computed through matrix multiplication of the query and key, which is subsequently normalized using a softmax function.
-The final output is the dot product of the weight and value, where the value is the LiDAR feature map.
+Then the dot product of the weight and value are added with value itself acting as a residual process.
 This process can be mathematically represented as follows:

-In this equation, $\bm{X}$ represents the feature map, $\sigma(\cdot)$ denotes the softmax function, and {$s_0$, $s_1$} are different sensors serving the roles of query and key.
+In this equation, $\bm{X}$ represents the feature map, $\sigma(\cdot)$ denotes the softmax function, $\odot$ denotes element-wise multiplication, and {$\bm{X}_R$, $\bm{X}_L$} are radar and LiDAR feature maps.
+This method serves as a baseline to demonstrate the effectiveness of our second approach.